Happy Birthday (2022 Indian film)

 Principal photography of the film took place between November 2021 and May 2022 in Hyderabad.
 The film has music composed by Kaala Bhairava.
 Happy Birthday was theatrically released on 8 July 2022 and received mixed reviews from critics and audiences.

-Premise
+Plot

 Set in a fantasy world, Union minister Rithwik Sodhi passes a new gun law in the parliament that liberalizes the manufacturing and sale of fire arms, leading to an increased gun culture in the country.
+A girl's birthday party at a hotel becomes entangled in a criminal and government conspiracy.

 Cast

 Production

 Following his debut directorial venture Mathu Vadalara (2019), Ritesh Rana was signed for another film under the production of Mythri Movie Makers.
 Actress Lavanya Tripathi was cast the lead in her first crime comedy film.
 Naresh Agastya, Satya, Vennela Kishore and Gundu Sudarshan play other roles.
 In the film, a union minister (Kishore) proposes a new gun law that aims to liberalize purchase, sale, manufacture and use of fire arms in the country which leads to increase in the gun culture in the country.
 Tripathi plays a modern girl nicknamed Happy 340.

 The film began its production in Hyderabad in November 2021.
 In December, the film was titled as Happy Birthday.
 The shoot was completed by May 2022.
 Kaala Bhairava composed the film's music.
 The film has cinematography by Suresh Sarangam and editing by Karthika Srinivas.